 After the last stitch, bring the needle out at the beginning of a new row.

-In the PDF pattern, you will find the pattern for the embroidery as well.
+In the PDF pattern, you will find the pattern for the crimson drop embroidery pattern as well.

 If you use Ravelry, you can add it to your project queue or make a project page and link it with the pattern page, so I can see what you make.